By Heather Holm, from the GoFundMe campaign launched for Pamela on September 3, 2019

 Pamela had worked hard at building up her Music Therapy practice and establishing her credentials, and in the last couple of years she had moved a tiny bit away from the stress of living on the financial edge.
 Being self-employed, however, she had no sick pay and no benefits.
 She also did a lot of volunteer work, and often took care of herself last.

-We first launched the GoFundMe campaign for Pam so that she wouldn’t have to worry about covering her rent and basic expenses for a while.
+So we launched a GoFundMe campaign for Pam right away so that she wouldn’t have to worry about covering her rent and basic expenses for a while.
 For that, it truly worked, and she was most grateful.
-It really allowed her to relax about money and focus on the day-to-day demands of her body.
-We hoped she would be able to rehabilitate considerably from the stroke, which would require paraphernalia and professional support.
+It really allowed her to relax about her major source of stress, and be present with the day-to-day demands of her body.
+And for a while after the stroke, we hoped that she would be able to rehabilitate somewhat, which would require paraphernalia and professional support.

-Even more importantly, the GoFundMe campaign gave her a giant “group hug” so that she really understood that she was loved, and not in this world alone.
+More importantly, the GoFundMe campaign gave her a giant “group hug” so that she really understood that she was loved, and not alone in the world.
 She felt held up by her community and family near and far.
-She could feel the love, and said so repeatedly, even in her last conversation before she fell into an unresponsive state and could no longer speak.
+She could feel the love, and spoke of it repeatedly, even in her last conversation before she fell into an unresponsive state and could no longer speak.

 She got wonderful palliative care, accompanied by family and friends every step of the way.